pingcap/docs-cn/sql-statements/sql-statement-create-index.md

 * Adding the primary key of the `CLUSTERED` type to a table is not supported.
 For more details about the primary key of the `CLUSTERED` type, refer to [clustered index](/clustered-indexes.md).
 * Expression indexes are incompatible with views.
 When a query is executed using a view, the expression index cannot be used at the same time.
 * Expression indexes have compatibility issues with bindings.
 When the expression of an expression index has a constant, the binding created for the corresponding query expands its scope.
 For example, suppose that the expression in the expression index is `a+1`, and the corresponding query condition is `a+1 > 2`.
 In this case, the created binding is `a+? > ?`, which means that the query with the condition such as `a+2 > 2` is also forced to use the expression index and results in a poor execution plan.
 In addition, this also affects the baseline capturing and baseline evolution in SQL Plan Management (SPM).
-* The data written with the multi-valued index must exactly match the defined data type.
+* The data written with multi-valued indexes must exactly match the defined data type.
 Otherwise, data writes fail.
-For details, see [Creat a multi-valued index](/sql-statements/sql-statement-create-index.md#create-a-multi-valued-index).
+For details, see [create multi-valued indexes](/sql-statements/sql-statement-create-index.md#create-multi-valued-indexes).

 ## See also